Novel Thymine - Functionalized Polystyrenes for Applications in Biotechnology. Iii: Increasing Thymine Loading via a New Synthetic Pathway

 Journal of Polymer Science Part A: Polymer Chemistry

 Cunningham, Michael F.; Chatterton, Matthew; and Puskas, Judit, "Novel Thymine - Functionalized Polystyrenes for Applications in Biotechnology.
 Iii: Increasing Thymine Loading via a New Synthetic Pathway" (2005).
-Chemical and Biomolecular Engineering Faculty Research.
+Chemical, Biomolecular, and Corrosion Engineering Faculty Research.
 552.